vitojph/go-utils/README.md

 # go-utils

-my Go's utils and other pakages.
+my Go's utils and other packages.